-Another week in the books just means more opportunities to work the waiver wire.
+Another week of NFL action is in the books just means more opportunities to work the waiver wire in Week 9.
 It wasn’t a great week for quarterbacks or running backs; save for Patrick Mahomes and Dalvin Cook, respectively.
 Tight end has been another issue altogether.
 We did hit on Joe Burrow and Brandon Aiyuk in Week 8, but it was a rough one overall for our suggested pickups.

 There were, as usual, more injuries that will have a fantasy impact.
 However, they aren’t as pertinent as the status of injuries we were already monitoring.
 They still provide us with some fill-ins with the Bengals, Brown, Eagles, and Rams all on bye.
 What might be most shocking is there were a couple of rookies who had strong performances without an injury to a player ahead of them on the depth chart.